Greydon Clark

 Greydon Clark (born February 7, 1943) is an American screenwriter, director, producer, and actor.
 His career spans several decades and genres, although the majority of his work has been low-budget productions in the action/horror genres.
-His most recent work was writing and directing the 1998 science fiction film Stargames.
+His most recent work was writing and directing the 1998 science fiction film Stargames (also seen written as Star Games), in which he was also featured.

 Between 1969 and 1989, Clark acted in a series of action/horror films, including Satan's Sadists, The Mighty Gorga, Hell's Bloody Devils, Dracula vs. Frankenstein, and Psychic Killer.
 Beginning in 1973, he wrote and directed a series of films, including The Bad Bunch (in which he also starred), Black Shampoo, Satan's Cheerleaders, Hi-Riders, Angels Revenge, Uninvited, Dance Macabre, Skinheads, and Stargames.
 In 1980 he directed The Return and Without Warning.

 In 2013, Clark released his autobiography, On the Cheap: My Life in Low Budget Filmmaking.